-“Some elections are razor-thin.
-In 2016, the margin of victory for Donald Trump in the swing states that he won was less than 1 percent,” says Dr. Cobb.
-But it’s not just the presidential election in 2020—it’s all 435 seats in the House of Representatives, 35 of 100 seats in the Senate, 13 governorships, and more, she adds.
-“Even if you’re in a state where it’s likely that one of the two major presidential candidates will win because it’s a ‘safe state,’ there are other down-ballot races that are not necessarily safe.
-Your vote makes a huge difference.”
+"Some elections are razor-thin.
+In 2016, the margin of victory for Donald Trump in the swing states that he won was less than 1 percent," says Dr. Cobb.
+But it's not just the presidential election you need to think about every four years—between general elections, it's the midterms, it's all 435 seats in the House of Representatives, it's 100 seats in the Senate, it's 50 governorships, it's your mayor, it's ballot measures, and more, she adds.
+"Even if you're in a state where it's likely that one of the two major presidential candidates will win because it's a 'safe state,' there are other down-ballot races that are not necessarily safe.
+Your vote makes a huge difference."

 Simply put, voting is power, says Dr. Cobb.
 "The theory of democracy is that it is a government for and by the people, and the vote is the basic building block that gives people the power to control their government and to shape what policies they want and the future direction of their town, state, and country," she says, adding that your vote should serve as "the great equalizer."
 But that's not always the case.

 There are many people for whom the right to vote is taken away.
 Discriminatory voter ID laws prevent millions of people from voting each year.
-Take for example the recent Supreme Court ruling that upheld a law requiring formerly incarcerated people to pay all fines and fees associated with their sentence before they’re allowed to vote; it could keep 1 million Floridians from voting on November 3.
+Take for example a 2020 Supreme Court ruling that upheld a law requiring formerly incarcerated people to pay all fines and fees associated with their sentence before they're allowed to vote; it kept 1 million Floridians from voting.

 "Why would people spend so much time trying to take political power away from people?" asks Dr. Cobb.
 "Because political power actually matters.
 It makes a big difference in our lives, makes a big difference to the kind of economic power that we have to the distribution of government resources to communities.
 It makes a big difference to the kinds of policies that we're going to have in the future."